AdiUser/SVG-Practise/README.md

 ### Images with SVG.js

 SVG.js provides a handy `image()` method that can be used to load images directly to your view.
-The `image()` method takes in the path to the image, it's width and its height.
+The `image()` method takes in the path to the image, it's width and height.
 One interesting use of image method is using images as `fill` for things like rectangles and polygons.
 You can make a polygon and simply use it's `fill()` method to insert image inside it.

 ```javascript